Peter Wilmshurst: Sterling-Winthrop case

-In 1986, Wilmshurst, a cardiologist then working at St. Thomas' Hospital, London, approached The Guardian newspaper with a substantial dossier detailing alleged misconduct in the development of Amrinone, a cardiac drug manufactured by Sterling-Winthrop.
-The drug was supported by a study at Harvard Medical School and published in the New England Journal of Medicine, whose lead author was Eugene Braunwald, a leader in his field.
+In 1986, Wilmshurst, a cardiologist then working at St. Thomas' Hospital, London, approached The Guardian newspaper with a substantial dossier detailing alleged misconduct in the development of amrinone, a cardiac drug manufactured by Sterling-Winthrop.
+The drug was supported by a study at Harvard Medical School and published in the New England Journal of Medicine, whose lead author was Eugene Braunwald, a professor of cardiology in Harvard University and a leader in his field.
 Wilmshurst's group ran a series of experiments on the promising new drug but found no effect on contractility and frequent life-threatening side effects.
 Wilmshurst reported these findings to Sterling-Winthrop, who asked him to suppress the data.
 He refused, and they retaliated by threatening litigation.
 He continued the research and published his adverse findings in abstracts and conference presentations, until Sterling-Winthrop staff removed all stocks of the drug from the hospital pharmacy.
-A review by the Netherlands Committee for the Evaluation of Medicine found substantial discrepancies between the record cards of Wilmshurst's group and those submitted by Sterling-Winthrop.
+A review by the Netherlands Committee for the Evaluation of Medicines found substantial discrepancies between the record cards of Wilmshurst's group and those submitted by Sterling-Winthrop.
 Wilmshurst showed that they had falsified the records, suppressing the adverse events he had reported.
-He then contacted the UK's Committee for the Safety of Medicines and discovered that Sterling-Winthrop had also failed to report the adverse events to the UK; they had also threatened the UK Government with closure of a large manufacturing plant in the UK.
-Sterling-Winthrop subsequently reported over 1,400 adverse events to the US Federal Food and Drug Administration, and terminated research and marketing in the US, while continuing to market the drug in the developing world.
+He then contacted the UK's Committee on Safety of Medicines (CSM) and discovered that Sterling-Winthrop had also failed to report the adverse events to the UK; they had also threatened the UK Government with closure of a large manufacturing plant in the UK.
+Sterling-Winthrop subsequently reported over 1,400 adverse events to the US Federal Food and Drug Administration and terminated research and marketing in the USA, while continuing to market the drug in the developing world.
 Finally, after a substantial Guardian feature, they withdrew the oral drug entirely in 1986.
-In 2003 he was given the Health Watch Award for this work.
+In 2003 Wilmshurst was given the Health Watch Award for this work.

 NMT Medical case

 In 2000, Wilmshurst published a paper linking migraine to patent foramen ovale, a common cardiac condition affecting up to one in four people.
 This led NMT Medical to develop a PFO closure device branded STARflex.
 Wilmshurst was recruited as part of the "Migraine Intervention with STARflex Technology" (MIST) trial.
 The number of patients and potential value of the market (estimated in excess of $15bn) drove NMT's stock price to $25/share.
-A substantial discrepancy emerged between echocardiogram result interpretations of the implanting cardiologists and Wilmshurst's review.
+A substantial discrepancy emerged between interpretations of echocardiogram results by the implanting cardiologists and Wilmshurst's review.
 Wilmshurst reported a significantly higher proportion (one in three versus four in sixty-five) with residual cardiac shunts.
 An independent review backed Wilmshurst's figures.
-Less than a fortnight after returning from a conference in Washington where he discussed his results, Wilmshurst was contacted by lawyers for NMT making accusations of "seriously defamatory allegations".
+Less than a fortnight after returning from a conference in Washington, where he discussed his results, Wilmshurst was contacted by lawyers for NMT making accusations of "seriously defamatory allegations".
 The first NMT libel suit was lodged in 2007, and drew media attention.
 NMT served four separate writs on Wilmshurst.
-The courts demanded that they lodge £200,000 due to their parlous financial state and the likelihood of failing in the action.
+The courts demanded that they lodge £200,000, owing to their parlous financial state and the likelihood of failing in the action.
 NMT declared bankruptcy after pursuing Wilmshurst for over three years.